kulhanek/phpipam-utils/README.md

 # phpIPAM Utilities

-Various utilities for [phpIPAM](https://phpipam.net/), which is an open-source web IP address management application (IPAM).
+Utilities for [phpIPAM](https://phpipam.net/), which is an open-source web IP address management application (IPAM).

 ## Configuration